• Skip to primary navigation

 • Break off about ½ cup of dough and use your hands to form it into a log.

-• Allow to cool for at least 5-10 minutes on baking sheet before using a spatula to gently scrape them off the cookie sheet and transfer to a wire cooling rack to cool completely.
+• Allow to cool for at least 5-10 minutes on baking sheet before using a spatula to gently remove from the cookie sheet and transfer to a wire cooling rack to cool completely.

 Nutrition